Best and Worst Sleeping Positions for lower back pain

 How to improve your quality of sleep in the fetal position

 A body pillow can help, but most find that simply hugging a pillow gives them enough support so that their knees can’t (and don’t need to) be higher than their hips.
-A firm pillow like our buckwheat pillow or millet pillow is a good choice.
-We also recommend putting a knee pillow between your knees to support your knees and hips while you sleep.
+A firm pillow like a buckwheat pillow or millet pillow is a good choice.
+We also recommend putting a knee pillow between your legs to support your legs, knees and hips while you sleep.

 Like a Log